 All children with SEN are differentiated for in every lesson.
 Children with more significant needs may require their own individualised curriculum.
-Children may require individual learning spaces, writing slops, ear defenders, sensory breaks, learning privacy screens, TEECH trays, visual timetables, now and next boards, precision teaching, Zap spellings, timers or whisper phones to support their learning.
+Children may require individual learning resources for example: individual learning spaces; writing slops; ear defenders; sensory breaks; learning privacy screens; TEECH trays; visual timetables; now and next boards; precision teaching; Zap spellings; word banks; timers; whisper phones; talking tins or talking pegs; or specific sensory resources that have been advised by an agency professional e.g. a weighted blanket, movement toys, a weighted backpack to support their learning.